runabol/tork-docs/src/app/datastore/page.md

 ## Registering a custom Datastore

-To register a custom `Datastore` implementation follow the instructions on the [Customize Tork](/customize) guide to get Tork running in embedded mode.
+To register a custom `Datastore` implementation follow the instructions on the [Extending Tork](/extend) guide to get Tork running in embedded mode.

 Update your `main` function to make use of the `engine.RegisterDatastoreProvider` hook: